-Today’s braces, like Invisalign® and Damon Smile, are more comfortable, smaller, can blend in with your teeth, and provide a more effective and efficient treatment.
+Today’s affordable braces, like Invisalign® and Damon Smile, are more comfortable, smaller, can blend in with your teeth, and provide a more effective and efficient treatment.
 Some of the changes that have transformed braces over the years include:

 This innovation has massively increased comfort and efficiency by allowing us to use lighter, more continuous forces.